f5devcentral/f5-bd-cis-demo/cis-multicluster-config/README.md

 Once the above configurations are completed installing the whole deployment consists in three steps:

-- For each cluster, create the access that CIS will use.
+- Create the access that CIS will use for the clusters.

-  This creates a service account, API token, RBAC and a kubeconfig.
+  This script creates a service account, API token, RBAC and a kubeconfig for **all clusters** in a single run.

 ```
 $ ./create-all-auth-configs.sh